 The SIS webpage

 The SIS dedicated webpage will be a tool to enable the dissemination of information to all stakeholders, and will be hosted in the GFC's website.
-This is in development.

 Table below illustrates the scope and structure considered for the dedicated webpage.